Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We conducted a re-analysis of the ringdown signal from GW150914 utilizing the $\fs$ method, which possesses three primary advantages \citep{Wang:2024jlz}.
+We conducted a reanalysis of the ringdown signal from GW150914 utilizing the $\fs$ method, which possesses three primary advantages \citep{Wang:2024jlz}.
 Firstly, this approach ensures that the parameter space does not expand with an increased number of \ac{QNMs} incorporated into the ringdown waveform.
-Secondly, it operates more efficiently as extrinsic parameters such as amplitudes and phases are analytically maximized over in the log-likelihood.
-Thirdly, this method offers flexibility for extension to other research areas, including tests of the no-hair theorem.
+Second, it operates more efficiently as ${\bm B}$ are analytically maximized over in the log-likelihood.
+Third, this method offers flexibility for extension to other research areas, including tests of the no-hair theorem.
 Leveraging these benefits allows us to effectively analyze GW150914's ringdown signal.

 We scrutinize the ringdown signal of GW150914 utilizing two distinct models.
 The initial model encompasses solely the fundamental mode, denoted as $N=1$.
 The second model incorporates both the first overtone mode and the fundamental mode, represented as $N=2$.
 We execute Bayesian inferences for each respective model with a total of six different start times range.
-For the case of $\Delta t=0\,M$ when $N=2$, the final mass and spin are constrained to $M_f = 62.9^{+13.9}_{-10.4}\Msun$ and $\chi_f = 0.55^{+0.25}_{-0.40}$ respectively, at the $90\%$ credible level.
-Comparing the case of $\Delta t=0\,M$ with that of $N=1$, it is observed that the logarithmic Bayes factor is $\log_{10}\mathcal{B}^{N=2}_{N=1}=0.1$ which does not support the presence of the first overtone mode in GW150914.
+For the case of $\Delta t=0\,M$ when $N=2$, the final mass and spin are constrained to $M_f = 67.7^{+16.5}_{-13.2}\Msun$ and $\chi_f = 0.66^{+0.21}_{-0.41}$ respectively, at the $90\%$ credible level.
+Comparing the case of $\Delta t=0\,M$ with that of $N=1$, it is observed that the FIC is $\mathbf{FIC}^{N=2}_{N=1}=-0.3$ which does not support the presence of the first overtone mode in GW150914.
 To further substantiate this conclusion, an injection test was performed.
-Adopting a GW150914-like NR waveform, the injection test yielded a logarithmic Bayes factor $\log_{10}\mathcal{B}^{N=2}_{N=1}=0.3$, consistent with the GW150914 case.
+Adopting a GW150914-like NR waveform, the injection test yielded $\mathbf{FIC}^{N=2}_{N=1}=0.3$, consistent with the GW150914 case.

 The findings presented here show agreement with those in Refs.~\citep{2022PhRvL.129k1102C,Wang:2023mst,Correia:2023bfn}.
 Specifically, compared with constraints using the traditional TD method \citep{Wang:2023mst}, constraints provided by the $\mathcal{F}$-statistic method are slightly tighter.
-Consistent with this, the $\mathcal{F}$-statistic method yields a higher Bayes factor.
-However, this conclusion may suffer from different priors on amplitudes and phases.
-Despite this, we can anticipate the potential use of the $\mathcal{F}$-statistic method to detect subtle features within GW signals.
+Therefore, we can anticipate the potential use of the $\mathcal{F}$-statistic method to detect subtle features within GW signals.